Border-to-Border Trail (B2B) Projects

 The Border-to-Border Trail (B2B) is the product of an ongoing collaboration of communities and organizations who are dedicated to safe, accessible, shared-use, non-motorized recreation and transportation.
 For implementation purposes, the trail has been broken down into corridors and segments.
 These segments are in various stages of planning, design or construction, either directly by Washtenaw County Parks or in partnership with other municipalities and organizations.
 This page highlights some of the most active segments or components of the B2B that are in process.

 Dexter to Ann Arbor Corridor

 Dexter-Huron Metropark to Zeeb Road

-A public meeting was held on February 1, 2018 to discuss the plans and alignment options and another will be scheduled for early 2019.
-Throughout 2018, WCPARC has been working on background research and environmental investigations prior to final engineering, which is anticipated to begin in early 2019.
-The trail is proposed on the south side of Huron River Drive.
+In 2018, WCPARC completed background research and environmental investigations prior to final engineering, which is now in process.
+The trail is proposed on the south side of Huron River Drive before crossing the Huron River and entering into Delhi Metropark (1.8 miles total).
 Trees in the project area have been tagged as part of the survey process.
-These tree tags are for inventory purposes only and do not indicate tree removal.
+These tree tags are for inventory purposes only and do not necessarily indicate tree removal.

 Barton-Bandemer Connection Feasibility Study